-The Department of Nursing offers three programs in nursing education: a generic Baccalaureate Program, an RN to BSN Degree Program, and a Continuing Nursing Education Program.
+The Department of Nursing offers an undergraduate generic Baccalaureate Program and a Continuing Nursing Education Program.
 The degree program in the Department leads to the Bachelor of Science degree in Nursing.
 Nursing courses can be used to fulfill the requirements for a Bachelor of Arts degree.